Introduction to Post-Processing Terms

 This is actually a very useful tool as it has the ability to make the colours much more punchy and, although I’ve purposely overdone it in the photo below, it can look really good.

-The photo that I’m using didn’t really need much done to the saturation as the colours were already pretty good but, on overcast days, this tool can prove invaluable as you turn drab and uninteresting photos into something much more visually appealing.
+The photo that I’m using didn’t really need much done to the saturation as the colours were already pretty good.
+On overcast days, however, this tool can prove invaluable as you turn drab and uninteresting photos into something much more visually appealing.

 This is another form of saturation which helps to make the colours more interesting and punchy.
 I tend to use this when making minor adjustments; the effect is much more subtle than using the saturation slider and the photos end up looking more natural.

-This is found in the Highlights and Shadows section and is a good way of recovering overexposed reginos of a photo, bringing them back into detail.
+This is found in the Highlights and Shadows section.
+It’s a good way of recovering overexposed regions of a photo, bringing them back into detail.

 The only problem with this tool is that I tend to only want to use it on a certain part of a photo like just the facial features, rather than on the whole image – I’m left trying to find a middle ground.
 Still though, it’s a very powerful tool to have at your disposal.